 The trail takes you through dwarf rhododendron trees and passes by the lake of Janetsho.
 Today you may come across some yak herder’s camp.
 We camp overnight close to Simkotra lake.
 Altitude at Simkotra 4,090meters.
 Overnight at tented camp.

-After breakfast our Airport representative will drop you to the Paro International Airport, flight to your home.
+After breakfast, our Airport representative will drop you to the Paro International airport.